Easy Greek-Style Roasted Potatoes Recipe

 • 1 cup chicken stock use vegetable stock to make the recipe vegetarian.

-• 4 tablespoon extra virgin olive oil
+• 4 tablespoons extra virgin olive oil

 • 3 garlic cloves minced